acisops/acis_anomaly_pages/source/dpab_shutdown.rst

   anomaly occur during an ECS measurment.
 Presently, after the inbound ECS measurement is complete, a ``WSPOW00000`` is issued followed by a ``WSPOW0002A`` an hour later.
 Timing of the shutdown could mean that either or both of the WSPOW commands were not executed.
 In this case the
-  WSPOW0002A command should be added to the CAP.
+  WSPOW0002A command should be added to the CAP, if time permits.

 * Execute the CAP at the next available comm.
 * Write a shift report and distribute to ``sot_shift`` to inform the project that ACIS is restored